gjwdyk/WAF-Demo-Notes/Inspect-UserName-Password-FireFox/README.md

 ![Hackazon Rendered](Hackazon_Rendered.png)

 On the rendered login screen, enter a User Name and Password information for the demo.
-Then right-click on the "usename" field, and choose menu "Inspect".
+Then right-click on the "usename" field, and choose menu "inspect".
 The "Elements" window will focus on the "username" field.
 Study the structure of the "username" element.

 ![Hackazon Elements UserName](Hackazon_Elements_UserName.png)

-Similarly, on the rendered login screen, right-click on the "password" field, and choose menu "Inspect".
+Similarly, on the rendered login screen, right-click on the "password" field, and choose menu "inspect".
 The "Elements" window will focus on the "password" field.
 Study the structure of the "password" element.

 ![Hackazon Elements Password](Hackazon_Elements_Password.png)